Administering A Subcutaneous Testosterone Injection

 Administering a subcutaneous injection in the thigh may be slightly less comfortable compared to the abdomen, particularly for men who have less body fat in this region.

-To locate the appropriate site, divide your thigh horizontally into three equal parts.
+To locate the appropriate site, divide your thigh horizontally into thirds.
 The injection should be administered in the outer middle third, situated midway between the knee and hip along the first part of the thigh.

 While this area may not be ideal for men with lower body fat levels, it could be a viable option to consider when rotating injection sites.